Updated 30 April 2021

 Under phase 2a, all patients aged 50 years and over will be able to access the AstraZeneca vaccine at Double Bay Doctors.
 All patients eligible under phase 1b can also access the vaccine.

-We have temporarily suspended the rollout of AstraZeneca in patients aged under 50 years only.
+We have temporarily suspended offering the AstraZeneca to patients aged under 50 years old.
 You can read more about this here.
-We do not currently have information on whether General Practices will be supplied with the Pfizer vaccine.
+Unfortunately we do not currently have any information from Government about whether General Practices will be supplied with the Pfizer vaccine.

 Please note that you cannot book a standard appointment to receive the COVID-19 vaccine, you must attend a dedicated COVID-19 vaccine clinic.

 Which COVID-19 vaccine will I receive?